brandur/sorg/content/drafts/rust-web.md

 assigned its own dedicated OS-level thread.
-The `SyncArbiter` abstraction is provided to easily start a number of copies of one type of actor, each sharing a message queue (referenced by `addr` below) so that it's easy to send work to the set:
+The `SyncArbiter` abstraction is provided to easily start a number of copies of one type of actor, each sharing a message queue so that it's easy to send work to the set (referenced as `addr` below):

 ``` rust
 // Start 3 `DbExecutor` actors, each with its own database